 These free resources are available to students at all stages of their Reed career; students should discuss with their adviser how academic support can help them manage the demands of Reed's challenging coursework.

-The Douglas F. Cooley Memorial Art Gallery is Reed College’s professional visual arts exhibition venue, exhibiting exceptional historical and contemporary art in conjunction with the academic program of the college.
-Exhibitions are curated by director Stephanie Snyder ’91, often in close collaboration with Reed College faculty.
-The Cooley Gallery’s exhibitions relate to courses in the visual arts and humanities and are accompanied by publications, lectures, and discussions open to the Portland community.
-Reed students intern at the Cooley Gallery, receive mentorship in curatorial practice and gallery operations, and work as educators in the Open Gallery Program, the Cooley’s K-12 educational outreach initiative serving the Portland Public Schools.
-Exhibitions in 2011–2013 included Lloyd Reynolds: A Life of Forms in Art, the first comprehensive exhibition of the work of renowned Oregon calligrapher, visual artist, Reed College professor, and humanist Lloyd Reynolds (1902–1978), cocurated with Gay Walker ’69, Reed College Special Collections Librarian; Bruce Nauman: Basements, an exhibition of Nauman’s early studio films from 1967 to 1969; Kara Walker: More & Less, an exhibition that included Walker's most recent film, Fall Frum Grace, Miss Pipi’s Blue Tale (2011), and a body of prints and multiples from the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation; and Civil War Drawings from the Becker Collection, Boston College, an exhibition of original Civil War–era drawings curated by Judith Bookbinder and Sheila Gallagher from the Department of Fine Arts at Boston College and organized for the Cooley Gallery by Stephanie Snyder.
+The Douglas F. Cooley Memorial Art Gallery is Reed College’s professional visual arts exhibition space and is located in the Reed College library.
+The mission of the Cooley is to present exceptional historical and contemporary art in dialogue with the academic program of the college and for the enrichment of the community.
+Exhibitions are curated by director Stephanie Snyder ’91, in close collaboration with Reed College faculty.
+The Cooley Gallery’s exhibitions collaborate with courses in the visual arts and humanities and are accompanied by publications, lectures, and symposia open to the Portland community.
+Reed students intern at the Cooley, receiving rigorous mentorship in curatorial practice and gallery operations: support the Cooley’s Calligraphy Initiative; and work as educators in the Open Gallery Program, the Cooley’s K-12 educational outreach initiative serving the Portland Public Schools.
+Exhibitions in 2011–2015 included Stacy, a video-based performance project by queer feminist artist Wynne Greenwood; Qalam, Persian and Arabic Calligraphy from the Early Middle Ages to the Present; Will Return, a performance and object-based installation by noted New York artist and Reed alumna Jamie Isenstein ’98; Lloyd Reynolds: A Life of Forms in Art, the first comprehensive exhibition of the work of renowned Oregon calligrapher, visual artist, Reed College professor, and humanist Lloyd Reynolds (1902–1978), cocurated with Gay Walker ’69, Reed College Special Collections Librarian; Bruce Nauman: Basements, an exhibition of Nauman’s early studio films from 1967 to 1969; and Kara Walker: More & Less, an exhibition that included Walker’s most recent film, Fall Frum Grace, Miss Pipi’s Blue Tale (2011), and a body of prints and multiples from the collections of Jordan D. Schnitzer and the Jordan Schnitzer Family Foundation.

 Reed’s educational technology center and other campus computing facilities are designed to provide students and other members of the college community with a rich and diverse set of tools for learning, research, and communication.
 Students have unlimited access to computing labs, known as information resource centers (IRCs), 24 hours a day, 7 days a week.
 Instructional technology is used in every academic department at Reed, and there are specialized student computing labs in art, biology, chemistry, foreign languages, the performing arts, physics, psychology, public policy, and other areas.